alesegdia/dungen-asp/README.md

 This project is derived from my final university project.
 I made a research about applying ASP to dungeon generation, but I finally used a more imperative approach because of some project requirements.

+## How?

+Inside the `asp` folder, you will find a few `ansprolog` scripts.
+To execute the GUI do `python -m dungenasp`.
+Instructions to be done.

 ## Requirements

 To run the GUI application you need the **Tkinter** python module.